LEDDS: Portable LBM-DEM simulations on GPUs: Portable implementation strategy

 \subsubsection{Fluid-particle coupling}

 The third stage of the numerical scheme runs the LB fluid solver with partially saturated cells~(\ref{eq:lbePS}) and integrates the fluid forces acting on the particles.
 Given the updated particle positions, the contribution $B_k$~(\ref{eq:bk}) of individual particles on every fluid cell is computed through an element-wise operation on all fluid cells.
 To enhance efficiency, an upper bound $k$ is defined for the maximal number of solids that can cut a fluid cell at the same time.
 In the context of fully resolved particles presented in this article, a value of $k=2$ is chosen.
 The number of solids per cell is in practice limited to two for fully resolved LBM-DEM, as the particle diameters largely exceed the size of fluid cells.
 The overall solid fraction $B_{tot}$~(\ref{eq:btot}) is computed from the contributions $B_k$, and the resulting interaction forces~(\ref{eq:forceSF}) and torques~(\ref{eq:torqueSF}) are computed directly for all affected cells.
-As a next step, the LBM collision-streaming kernel is executed as a single element-wise operation on all fluid cells, following the LBM implementation described in the STLBM library~\cite{LATT_PLOSONE_16_2021}, which is here supplemented with the PSM, following Eqs.~(\ref{eq:psm1}) and~(\ref{eq:lbePS}).
-These steps are summarized as:
+As a next step, the LBM collision-streaming kernel is executed as a single element-wise operation on all fluid cells, following the ``two-population'' LBM implementation described in the STLBM library~\cite{LATT_PLOSONE_16_2021}, here supplemented with the PSM [Eqs.~(\ref{eq:psm1}) and~(\ref{eq:lbePS}].
+While this choice doubles the memory footprint, it greatly simplifies the implementation of the coupling steps without noticeably affecting the performance of the LBM module (see Figure 9.7 of Ref.~\cite{HOLZER_PhD_2025} for a detailed comparison).
+These coupling steps are summarized as:

 After this, the computed forces are reduced to per-particle quantities through sorting and key-based reduction operations.
 This is achieved applying a \verb|sort| primitive over all fluid cells, and a range-based accumulation to recover per-particle forces.